Health Benefits of Tamarind or Imli

 For Liver Problems

 Dry tamarind flowers in the shade.
-Powder and add equal quantity of candy sugar.
+Powder and add an equal quantity of candy sugar.
 Mix well and store in a tightly closed bottle.
 For relief from liver problems, take 5 grams of this mixture before lunch and dinner.

 - Massage the palms of the hands and soles of the feet with tamarind pulp.
 It will provide relief.